Bangladesh Air Force: COVID-19 pandemic operations

 The Bangladesh Air Force was active during the COVID-19 pandemic.
-The BAF provided emergency medivac for many critical COVID-19 patients with their helicopters.
+The BAF provided emergency medevac for many critical COVID-19 patients with their helicopters.
 BAF also evacuated immigrants and migrant workers, and airlifted tons of relief materials for home and abroad with their C-130B and C-130J cargo aircraft.

 Forces Goal 2030

 The Bangladesh Air Force has an ambitious modernisation plan to be implemented in upcoming years under Forces Goal 2030.
-As per the goal, air force is to be a strong deterrent force to well protect the sky of Bangladesh.
+As per the goal, the air force is to be a strong deterrent force to well protect the sky of Bangladesh.
 Plans are made to strengthen both air power and land based air defence capabilities.
 Since the formulation of the forces goal 2030, the BAF has developed in many folds.

-The Bangladesh Air Force has set up an advanced training unit named 105 Advance Jet Training Unit which is a dedicated fighter pilot training unit of BAF.
-The unit consists of three training squadrons which will provide advanced training to the pilots selected for operating the fighter jets.
+The Bangladesh Air Force has set up an advanced training unit named the 105 Advance Jet Training Unit which is a dedicated fighter pilot training unit of the BAF.
+The unit consists of three training squadrons, which will provide advanced training to the pilots selected for operating the fighter jets.

-Since 2010, the BAF has taken the delivery of sixteen Chengdu F-7BGI fighter aircraft, sixteen Yakovlev Yak-130 advanced jet trainers, two C-130J transport aircraft, nine K-8W jet trainer aircraft, three Let L-410 Turbolet transport trainer aircraft and twenty three CJ-6 basic trainers.
-Process is going on for the procurement of sixteen multirole combat aircraft.
+Since 2010, the BAF has taken delivery of sixteen Chengdu F-7BGI fighter aircraft, sixteen Yakovlev Yak-130 advanced jet trainers, two C-130J transport aircraft, nine K-8W jet trainer aircraft, three Let L-410 Turbolet transport trainer aircraft, and twenty-three CJ-6 basic trainers.
+The process is going on for the procurement of sixteen multirole combat aircraft.